bgamari/ghc-wiki-import/implementing-trees-that-grow/handling-source-locations.md

 There are a couple of ways to implement such a solution:

+1. We put the source locations in the new constructor extension, similar in spirit to the current `Located`.
 1. We put the source locations in the new field extensions and use a typeclass to set/get the locations.

-1. We put the source locations in the new constructor extension, similar in spirit to the current `Located`.
+In the implementation, we have settled on the solution A, as it avoids the clutter.

 Notes: